 Diversity Leadership Certificate Program Requirements

-Attend a minimum of four on-campus approved events (6+ hours)
+- Attend a minimum of five on-campus approved events

 - Diversity Lecture Series events